neopragma/tdd-java-ps/docs/fizzbuzz.md

 Depending on how rapidly you progress with the exercise, we might play with some additional requirements.
 Basically, we just need to support the basic rules for values from 1 to 100 inclusive.

 Something to note about _separation of concerns_ - printing or displaying the values is one concern (I/O) and determining whether to substitute a word for the input value is a different concern (application logic).
-So, we want our solution to output an array of strings.
+So, we want our solution to output an array or list of strings.
 If we really want to see the output printed, we should write a separate Java main class to do that.